Tarbert Castle: History

 In 712, Tarbert was burned by King Selbach mac Ferchair of Cenél Loairn and of Dál Riata and in 731 by his son, Dúngal mac Selbaig.

-King Edward II of England handed control of the castle to the Scottish King John II de Balliol in 1292.
+King Edward I of England handed control of the castle to the Scottish King John II de Balliol in 1292.
 A fortified structure was built in Tarbert during the 13th century.
 It was reinforced with the addition of an outer bailey and towers in the 1320s by Robert the Bruce.
 A tower house was added in the 16th century, which is the most noticeable part of the remains.
 The castle occupies high land above the village, providing views up Loch Fyne and beyond to the Firth of Clyde.
 This castle was captured from John MacDonald of Islay, Lord of the Isles by James IV of Scotland as part of his campaign to destroy the power of the Lords of the Isles in 1494.
-In 1687 the castle was involved in another skirmish when Walter Campbell of Skipness Castle seized it as a stronghold for Archibald Campbell, 9th Earl of Argyll as part of actions in support of the Monmouth Rebellion in England.
+In 1687, the castle was involved in another skirmish when Walter Campbell of Skipness Castle seized it as a stronghold for Archibald Campbell, 9th Earl of Argyll as part of actions in support of the Monmouth Rebellion in England.

 There are only a couple of standing walls left.
-The castle has a very commanding view of the water approaches.
+The castle has a commanding view of the water approaches.